Leonard Pozner: Campaigns

+Legal action against perpetrators of Sandy Hook conspiracy theories

 Alex Jones defamation case

-In April 2018, in state district courts in Travis County, Texas, lawyers representing Pozner and his ex-wife Veronique de la Rasa launched a defamation suit against Alex Jones.
+In April 2018, in state district courts in Travis County, Texas, lawyers representing Pozner and his ex-wife Veronique de la Rosa launched a defamation suit against Alex Jones.
 In August 2018, Judge Scott Jenkins rejected Jones' argument and his motion to dismiss the lawsuit.
 In the month following the launch of the defamation suits, separate actions were launched in Connecticut, by another six families of Sandy Hook victims, and one FBI agent who was a first responder at the scene.
 In February 2019, in response to this suit, Judge Barbara Bellis ruled that Jones will have to submit to a sworn deposition, in addition to turning over internal financial, business, and marketing documents related to InfoWars' operations.
 In 2019, Jones and Infowars lost an appeal against the district court's denial of their motion to dismiss.

 The same law firm filed similar defamation cases against Alex Jones and Infowars on behalf of two other parents who lost children at Sandy Hook — Neil Heslin and Scarlett Lewis.

 In a separate case by the same lawyers, Marcel Fontaine launched defamation proceedings against Jones for falsely identifying him as the gunman in the Stoneman Douglas High School shooting.
 In response, Jones attempted to have the Pozner and Fontaine cases dismissed under the Texas Citizens Participation Act.
 This act is designed to protect citizens' right to free speech against plaintiffs who aim to silence them through costly litigation.
 Jones also sought more than $100,000 in court costs from the Pozner family.

 As of February 2021, Jones and Infowars lost appeals about all four cases in the Texas Third District Court of Appeal; were denied review by the Texas Supreme Court; and are pending motions for reconsideration of those denials.

 The plaintiffs' law firm, Farrar & Ball, set up a website with the filings in each of these cases, and published two videos of their deposition of Alex Jones.

 Wired magazine has described the Pozner versus Jones case as highly significant with regards to free speech in the digital age.
 "Whether Jones wins or loses, his suit, according to First Amendment lawyers, will be a building block for the way we think of free speech in the age of the internet."